 9. Being a champion bodybuilder doesn’t make you a great man

 Don’t misunderstand me.
 Being physically fit is essential to any man’s health, and being able to lift heavy loads can certainly be an important part of his arsenal.
 However, a man being able to bench press twice his body weight just to say that he can is in no way correlated to his character.
 Moreover, it doesn’t really serve any purpose unless he plans to use his strength as a way to help people.
-As much a man should value his health and physical fitness, physical prowess and good character are in no way correlated.
+As much a man should value his health and physical fitness, a man should be equally focused on good character as well as physical prowess.

 10. There’s never a right time to get married